 She works from home or at a coffee shop most of the time, so she doesn’t need to be close to work, but would like to be conveniently located near grocery stores and fun downtown activities.

-Becca has determined that she wants to live in Monterey, and she’s learned that she can buy a single family residence for around $600,000 in the Casanova/Oak Knoll neighborhood.
+Becca has determined that she wants to live in Monterey, and she’s learned that she can buy a single-family home for around $600,000 in the Casanova/Oak Knoll neighborhood.
 She likes the location – close to Safeway, the car wash, gas stations, Costco, five minutes to Trader Joe’s and the mall – Becca is content.
 It’s 950 square feet, but the lot is pretty big so she might be able to expand the home down the road.
 Becca met a nice agent at an open house a while back and saved his number.

 Becca likes the house, and now it’s time to make a decision.
 Does she continue renting or does she pull the trigger?